Open-EO/openeo-qgis-plugin/README.md

 # openeo-qgis-plugin
 QGIS Plugin to connect and use openEO compliant backends.

 Compatible with backends compliant with openEO API version 1.0.0 and above.
-Full functionality is only provided for version 1.0.0-rc2.

 Minimum required version QGIS 3.8